/ tool-comparisons / Hetzner vs Deno Deploy for Solo Developers

 Feature Hetzner Deno Deploy

-Type Cloud/VPS provider Serverless edge platform
+Type Cloud/VPS provider Serverless platform for the Deno runtime

 Solo Dev Rating 8/10 7/10